Best Litter Box Accessories That Actually Make Cleaning Easier

 If you want to spend less time dealing with the litter box:

-• Durable scoop that doesn’t bend or clog
+• Durable scoop that does not bend or clog

 • Disposal system placed right next to the box